 They work by creating an extra network of roots that reach out and absorb more nutrients from the surrounding soil or bulb compost.

 Mycorzial fungi are often used with high-value plants to give them the best start in life.
 You only need to apply these fungi once and the roots last the life of the plant so a small investment now can reap rewards for years.

-We’ve tried this product before and so far, so good.
+I’ve tried this product before and so far, so good.

 Are garden pests digging up your bulbs?

-We’ve seen a few valiant attempts by the fluffy rats to get at the bulbs but once they dig down to the wire, they go no further.
+I’ve seen a few valiant attempts by the fluffy rats to get at the bulbs but once they dig down to the wire, they go no further.

 For bigger bulbs, wire with large gaps should be used, like the one shown in the photo below and also here.